-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 Today, at a ceremony in Ramadi, the U.S. military handed over responsibility several months later than planned.
 The original handoff set for June was postponed after a suicide bombing near Fallujah.
 NPR's Lourdes Garcia-Navarro was at the event today and she filed this report.

-Unidentified Man #1: It's done.
+GARCIA: It's done.

-Unidentified Man #2: Thank you very much.
+GARCIA: Thank you very much.
 Thank you very much.

-Today, Iraq security advisor Mowaffaq al-Rubaie touted the turnaround here.
+GARCIA: Today, Iraq security advisor Mowaffaq al-Rubaie touted the turnaround here.

-GARCIA-NAVARRO: Police Chief General Tareq al A'sal recalled fighting insurgents on the very street today's agreement was signed.
+GARCIA: Police Chief General Tareq al A'sal recalled fighting insurgents on the very street today's agreement was signed.
 The local government and the U.S. military could not venture outside of fortified compounds without being attacked.

-Mr. TAREQ AL A'SAL (Police Chief General, Anbar): (Through translator) Anbar was completely controlled by al-Qaeda.
+BLOCK: (Through translator) Anbar was completely controlled by al-Qaeda.
 There was killing in the streets in the cities and the countryside.
 Teachers were killed in front of the students, parents were killed in front of their sons.
 Anbar used to be an example of all the bad things.
 American and the Iraqi government had nothing to be proud of.

-GARCIA-NAVARRO: The tipping point came when the region's Sunni Arab community mounted a backlash against al-Qaeda in Iraq.
+GARCIA: The tipping point came when the region's Sunni Arab community mounted a backlash against al-Qaeda in Iraq.
 It was led by Iraqi tribal leaders in the area who allied themselves with the Americans, who in turn paid the tribal militias to secure their neighborhoods.
 The Awakening Movement, as it's now known, is credited with almost singlehandedly changing the security environment in Anbar.

 GARCIA: There was a clear sign of the unease between the groups.
 Despite his contribution to pacifying the province, the most prominent Awakening leader in Anbar, Sheikh Ahmed Abu Risha, had been left off the speakers list and was only hastily added at the end.
 He used his speech to angrily berate the central government for trying to arrest his men.

-Sheikh AHMED ABU RISHA (Awakening leader, Anbar): (Through translator) We have been surprised that the central government has made this arrest list without taking in consideration the heroic acts and sacrifices of our members who fought the extremists.
+BLOCK: (Through translator) We have been surprised that the central government has made this arrest list without taking in consideration the heroic acts and sacrifices of our members who fought the extremists.

-GARCIA-NAVARRO: And Anbar faces other challenges.
+GARCIA: And Anbar faces other challenges.
 Sunni residents here complain the Shiite government has been slow in providing funds for reconstruction.
 There's also a lack of services and jobs.
 The commander of the 25,000-strong U.S. force in Anbar, Marine Major General John Kelly, ended his speech with this warning to the assembled guests.

-Major General JOHN KELLY (Commanding General, Marines): What Anbar needs now is economic development, reconstruction, and funds for compensation.
+BLOCK: What Anbar needs now is economic development, reconstruction, and funds for compensation.
 This can only come from the central government in Baghdad.
 There are two other things that are desperately needed, trust and friendship amongst you all.
 I pray God you can achieve this, as you will fail if you do not, and the agony we have endured together will have been for nothing.

-GARCIA-NAVARRO: Lourdes Garcia-Navarro, NPR News, Ramadi.
+GARCIA: Lourdes Garcia-Navarro, NPR News, Ramadi.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.